 Anthony has over 25 years of experience working with adolescents struggling with substance abuse and behavioral problems as a Certified Addiction Specialist and an Interventionist.
 Trained by The Johnson Institute, the Bradshaw Institute, as well as the Speare-Raiter Systemic Family Intervention Model, Anthony has provided his expertise and support to thousands of teens and their families.
 Before creating Insight Treatment Program, Anthony founded Discovery Behavioral Health, and managed in-patient treatment programs for adolescents.
 Today, Anthony specializes in working with teens that have failed in other programs using a combination of behavioral and experiential techniques.

 Lynne Friedman-Gell, Ph.D.
 Clinical Psychologist PSY #22107.
-Clinical Supervisor and Program Therapist.
+Clinical Director and Program Therapist

 Lynne is a licensed clinical psychologist who provides clinical supervision and psychological services including individual and group therapy at insight Treatment Program.
 She is also the Clinical Director of the Insight Eating Disorder Program, Insight’s newly developed eating disorder track for adolescents.
 Lynne’s specialties include addiction, eating disorders, pathological gambling, trauma, and attachment/ relational issues in adult and adolescent populations.
 Lynne has worked extensively with dual-diagnosis clients with co-occurring disorders such as personality, mood, anxiety, and self-harming behaviors along with addiction and/or eating disorders.
 Lynne has been certified in Addiction Studies since 1996 and involved in the recovery community since 1992.
 In her private practice, in Studio City, CA, she finds practical utilization for her research into adolescent problem behaviors and resiliency as well as her research into the interrelationship between attachment, quality of life, spirituality, and time clean.